gdw-workshop/2019_GDW_Workshop/exercises/Mr. Bayes Tutorial.md

    ------------------------------------------------------------------
 ```

-Now let’s look at the MCMC paramaeters…
+Now let’s look at the MCMC parameters…

 ```
 # view the default MCMC parameter settings